 The two claims, made in Sections 3 and 4, determine the issues that are to be addressed in the review.
 There are five main topics that need to be examined and one of them (policy implementation) can be sub-divided into three parts.
 These five topics are: the goals and guiding principles of policy; policy instruments; policy implementation (institutions, personnel and information); finance; and legislation.
-To these can be added a sixth topic: the assessment of policy effectiveness and feedback mechanisms to adjust policy in the light of the findings.
-In relation to each of these six topics two sorts of question can be asked: 'What elements are present?'; and 'How do those elements cohere with the other elements in the overall policy?'.
+To these can be added two further topics: the assessment of policy effectiveness and feedback mechanisms to adjust policy in the light of the findings, and policy coordination with neighbouring states.
+In relation to each of these seven topics two sorts of question can be asked: 'What elements are present?'; and 'How do those elements cohere with the other elements in the overall policy?'.

-In what follows, six main questions (corresponding to the six main topics) are posed.
+In what follows, seven main questions (corresponding to the seven main topics) are posed.
 Any review of national wildlife trade policy will have to provide answers to these questions.
 But before tackling those questions a review needs to be informed by an understanding of the nature and scale of the wildlife trade.
 A list of questions relating to the trade are posed.
-Finally, there is a more detailed consideration of the six main questions, with comments on each of them, together with a brief discussion of the coherence issues that arise in relation to each topic.
+Finally, there is a more detailed consideration of the seven main questions, with comments on each of them, together with a brief discussion of the coherence issues that arise in relation to each topic.